Walking from Kiyomizudera to Ginkakuji

 Matcha cake

 We had a great day out and were able to see a lot of Kyoto by walking from Kiyomizudera to Ginkakuji.
-Fletcher had enjoyed running along the path and picking up stones, the simple things that entertain a one-and-a-half-year-old.
-I ended the day with a matcha Kit Kat.
+Our toddler enjoyed running along the path and picking up stones, the simple things that entertain a 1.5-year-old.

 Facebooktwitterredditpinterestlinkedin